 As an actor/musician, I approach Feste’s songs as if they were his own original repertoire.
-I find the songs are more dramatically playable if Feste wrote them from his own life experience, and that his music is a vehicle to share his perspective.
-Feste seems to pick his songs specifically for the people who ask him to play.
-When Sir Toby and Sir Andrew call for a love song, he picks “O Mistress Mine”, a song about living in the moment, for the epicurean knights (I’m often confused by mournful compositions of this song – I read this lyric as someone persuading his love to stay and play, sort of “carpe diem”).
+I find the songs are more dramatically playable if Feste wrote them from his own life experience, and that he uses music as a vehicle to offer his perspective.
+He seems to pick his songs specifically for the people who ask him to play.
+When Toby and Andrew call for a love song, he picks “O Mistress Mine”, a song about living in the moment, for the epicurean knights.
 The Duke calls for an old antique song that apparently only Feste can sing, “Come Away Death”, as sentimental a lyric as you can imagine, for the lovesick, melancholy Duke.

 But… the song seems so depressing…